 - 6 large eggs (beaten)

-Add the toppings: melt about 2/3 of the remaining 1 cup portion of the semi-sweet chocolate chips with 1 Tbsp of butter in 30 second increments in the microwave (about 1 minute).
+- Add the toppings: melt about ⅔ of the remaining 1 cup portion of the semi-sweet chocolate chips with 1 tablespoon of butter in 30 second increments in the microwave (about 1 minute).
 Drizzle the melted chocolate using a spoon, in a criss-cross pattern over the slab pie bars.